astronomer/docs/astro/create-cluster.md

 Once you've modified your trust policy, click **Update Trust Policy** in the AWS Console to apply the new trust relationship.

-:::info Additional Setup for AWS Regions that are Disabled by Default
+### Additional Setup for AWS Regions that are Disabled by Default

-By default, some AWS regions that Astronomer supports are disabled by default on AWS.
-These include:
+By default, some AWS regions that Astronomer supports are [disabled by default on AWS](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).
+These regions are:

-- `af-south-1` (Cape Town)
+- `af-south-1` - Africa (Cape Town)
-- `ap-east-1` (Hong Kong)
+- `ap-east-1` - Asia Pacific (Hong Kong)
-- `me-south-1` (Bahrain)
+- `me-south-1` - Middle East (Bahrain)
+- `eu-south-1` - Europe (Milan)

 To create a cluster in one of these regions, complete the following additional setup in your AWS account: